dmertl/stout-beer-notifier/README.md

 - HTML page to input location, start date, end date and process diff
 - HTML View of diff between two menus
+- Separate into packages for processing menu and viewing on web
+- Proper jinja2 template organization
 - Set up on web server with cron for automation
 - Sanity check beer piece parsing, check size/price/alcohol percentage are numbers
 - Parse location from menu (maybe not necessary)